jsmarrero08-ctrl/jsmarrero08-ctrl/README.md

- Jonathan Sanchez
+# Jonathan Sanchez

-Junior Data Professional focused on SQL, Excel reporting, Power BI dashboards, and relational database analysis.
+Junior Data Analyst focused on SQL, Excel, Power BI, and Python.

+I’ve been working on personal projects where I clean data, build dashboards, and explore trends to better understand how data behaves in real situations.
+I enjoy working with structured data, writing queries, and turning messy data into something useful.

 ---

 ## Technical Skills

 - SQL (MySQL, SQL Server)
-- Microsoft Excel (Pivot Tables, Structured Reporting)
+- Excel (Pivot Tables, Reporting)
 - Power BI (DAX, Data Modeling)
+- Python (Pandas)
-- Python (Pandas – Data Analysis)
+- Data validation
-- Data Validation & Operational Reporting
+- Reporting

 ---

-## Featured Projects
+## Projects

 ### SQL Relational Database & Reporting Project
-Designed a relational database and developed structured SQL queries using multi-table JOIN operations and GROUP BY aggregations to generate client-level reports.
+Built a database and wrote queries using JOIN and GROUP BY to organize and summarize data.

 ### Amazon Pricing & Discount Analysis (Python)
-Performed data cleaning and exploratory analysis to evaluate pricing trends, engineer discount variables, and identify category-level patterns.
+Explored pricing and discount patterns using Python and Pandas to understand how categories behave differently.

 ### Amazon Pricing Dashboard (Power BI)
-Built an interactive dashboard using DAX measures and dynamic filtering to analyze pricing and discount performance.
+Created a dashboard to visualize pricing and discount trends using filters and DAX.

 ### PHP & MySQL Record Management System
-Developed a web-based CRUD application connected to a relational database to manage structured records and backend data operations.
+Built a web application connected to a database to manage records (add, edit, delete, view).

 ---

-Open to entry-level opportunities in Data Analysis, Reporting, Data Support, and Business Intelligence.
+## About Me

+Currently studying Computer Science at Inter American University of Puerto Rico.
+I’m interested in opportunities related to data analysis, reporting, or data support where I can continue learning and gaining experience.